evgenyvolferts/apcupsd2mqtt-php/README.md

   ]
 }
 ```
-- you can leave `errorLog` empty if STDOUT messages suit you
+- you can leave `errorLog` empty if STDOUT messages suits you
-- `interval` specifies how many seconds should be between UPS status requests
+- `interval` specifies the number of seconds between the start of data request cycles (can be fractional)
-- leave `haTopic` empty if you don't use [Home Assistant](https://www.home-assistant.io) - service will not create sensor config topics
+- leave `haTopic` empty if you don't use [Home Assistant](https://www.home-assistant.io) - service will not create sensor configuration topics
 - you can delete some of the `properties` if you want to skip them in your MQTT broker and [Home Assistant](https://www.home-assistant.io) (see full properties list in `config/config.example.json`)

 ## Systemd service installation
-Do not forget to configure valid installation and php binary paths in the service file.
+Do not forget to specify user to run service and to configure valid installation and php binary paths in the service file.
 ```bash
 sudo cp apcupsd2mqtt-php.service /lib/systemd/system/
 sudo chmod 644 /lib/systemd/system/apcupsd2mqtt-php.service